-The availability of two channels Under the new system, the exist- on which to transmit from the known as binaural transmission.
+The availability of two channels Under the new system, the exist-on which to transmit from the ing thirteen FM stations in New same station, Dr. Armstrong said, York City could offer a total of would make practical "threethirty-nine programs at the same dimensional sound" on radio, also known as binaural transmission.